Buying A Reconditioned Piano: Top 5 Tips To Look Out For

 The other side of this is when a piano says ‘manufacturer reconditioned’.
 This is something we’ve seen time and time again and have to stress more than anything else in this article that this does NOT necessarily mean it’s been refurbished by the manufacturer who actually made the piano.

-For example if you purchase a reconditioned Yamaha U Series that has been ‘manufacturer restored’, this does NOT directly mean that it’s been restored by Yamaha as it implies, rather it could have been restored by a random manufacturer and not undergone Yamaha’s specific reconditioning procedures.
+For example if you purchase a reconditioned Yamaha U Series that has been ‘manufacturer restored’, this does NOT directly mean that it’s been restored by Yamaha as it implies, rather it could have been restored by a manufacturer elsewhere in the world.
+Even Yamaha's own certified instruments are not restored in their own facility in Japan!
 Whilst this particular manufacturer may be incredibly high standard (and there are plenty of great restorers out there!)
 It could just as easily be someone who considers piano restoration a hobby and doesn’t really know what they’re doing or have much experience.

 Ultimately, it’s similar to car mechanics, a good mechanic and garage will have a good reputation for doing great work, piano technicians and restorers are very much the same and generally word of mouth or researching their techniques online are a great place to start to judge the quality of the restoration.